Play Strategy 2016-2021

 The Play and Youth Development Officer is here to:

-provide skilled professional advice on children's play for the Council
+provide us with skilled professional advice on children's play

 design and manage play projects, schemes and events that promote a diverse range of play and leisure opportunities for children and young people